Doctors Note Logo

 • You may actually lose consciousness

-If your knees buckle and you feel like you're about to faint, you can use Ubie's free AI-powered Vasovagal Syncope symptom checker to better understand whether your symptoms align with this common condition before seeing a doctor.
+If your knees buckle and you feel like you're about to faint, Ubie's free AI-powered Vasovagal Syncope symptom checker can help you quickly assess whether your symptoms match this common condition and guide you on next steps.

 2. Seizures